Jason-Bloomer/DUOpenMarket/README.md

 Add profit-margin and yeild-margin calculators for industry, which use the current market prices and can factor in talents.

 Add fuel/warp-cost and transportation-related calculators using current fuel prices, factoring for talents.

+Add an interface for tracking relationships bewteen player accounts and discord ID's, for the purpose of providing a "reputation" for a given player.